7 UNCOMFORTABLE TRUTHS ABOUT LIFE COACHING

-Usually, I don’t pay attention to it because every time I challenged it, it turned out to be an opinion without legs, shared by someone who heard it somewhere and hasn’t had an experience of personal coaching, or it’s made by a frustrated coach fed up with his/her own industry (related: Never Bitch About Your Industry (Even if You Mean Well).
+Usually, I don’t pay attention to it because every time I challenged it, it turned out to be an opinion without legs, shared by someone who heard it somewhere and hasn’t had any personal experience with life coaching, or it’s made by a frustrated coach, fed up with his/her own industry (related: Never Bitch About Your Industry (Even if You Mean Well).

 1. Life coaching is no different from any other business.

-As entrepreneurs, life coaches have to deal with branding, marketing, sales, accounting – the whole thing.
+As entrepreneurs, life coaches have to deal with branding, copywriting, content creation, marketing, sales, accounting – the whole thing.
 It’s not any easier, and any coach who doesn’t understand it will starve.

 2. Bad coaches won’t last.